srobo/team-emails/SR2020/2020-07-05-virtual-competition-timings.md

 ---
 to: sr2020-teams
-subject: SR2020 Virtual Competition Schedule
+subject: SR2020 Virtual Competition Schedule and New Simulation Version
 ---

 Hi all

+## The Competition Schedule

 We're pleased to announce the structure of the SR2020 virtual competition.
 We will be running 5 sessions over 3 weekends.

 You will have until 10am on each day to make your changes before your team's code is frozen.
+We will be in contact soon about our submission process.

-Then **at 3pm we will be live-streaming matches** back-to-back on YouTube.
+**At 3pm we will be live-streaming matches** back-to-back on YouTube.

 | Date           | Competition Stage                                                   |
 |----------------|---------------------------------------------------------------------|